leto/TreasureChest/README.md

 ## Contributing

-You are very welcome to submit patches to Hush-NG!
+You are very welcome to submit patches to Pirate TreasureChest!
 Please send them to the `dev` branch, which is our tip of development.

 ## License